Immigration Services For Employees Of Payap University

 Carry a photocopy of your passport in your wallet in case of emergency, and keep the original some place safe.

-To get your visa extended, K. Amarin (OI) needs a copy of your passport, two forms with your signature, one two-inch passport photograph, a letter of accreditation from the Thailand Ministry of Education, and a 1,900 baht fee.
+To get your visa extended, K. Amarin (IA) needs a copy of your passport, two forms with your signature, one two-inch passport photograph, a letter of accreditation from the Thailand Ministry of Education, and a 1,900 baht fee.
 The Letter of Accreditation is applied for as soon as you arrive and the 1,900 baht fee is paid by the university for people actively employed in its service.
 Note: If you have dependents or a spouse who also extend their visas through your visa, Payap cannot pay their extension fees.
 K. Amarin will tell you when you need to go to Immigration and if you need to do anything special for your case.

 TM30 “Receipt of Notification”